Sunday, August 19 at Highland Park

-The Pre-Season Exhibitions will be offered to players of all levels (Beginner, Intermediate and Advance).
+The Pre-Season Exhibitions will be offered to players of all levels (Beginner, Intermediate and Advanced).

-The Fall Ball Championships will be held on Sunday, October 1 at the YMCA Lamar Tennis Center.
-It will be offered to Intermediate and Advanced players only.
+The Fall Ball Championships will be held on Sunday, October 28 at the YMCA Lamar Tennis Center.
+It will be offered to Beginner/Intermediate - Advanced players.
 What defines “Intermediate”?
 A player who understands the basic rules of tennis, who is able to serve and keep score.